St. Paul's Statistics Introduction: Chapter 3

 When these four conditions are met, use of a Binomial Distribution is appropriate.

-- Results of each trial (coin flips, shell hits, failed students etc.) are independent. (i.e. if four coins are flipped, a coin landing 'heads' has no effect on the behavior of its neighbors)
+- Results of each trial (coin flips, shell hits, failed students etc.) are independent. (i.e. if four coins are flipped, a coin landing 'heads' has no effect on the behaviour of its neighbours)

 - The probability of 'success' is known. (for a coin flip, it would be 50%)